mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 Bugnotes:
-bug_report_mail is able to recognize if mail is a reply to an already opened bug and adds the content as a bugnote.
+bug_report_mail is able to recognize if an email is a reply to an already opened bug and adds the content as a bugnote.

 Mailboxes:
-After installing this plugin, you can add a POP3 server's hostname and authentication data for each of your projects with the Mailbox settings form.
+After installing this plugin, you can add a mail server's hostname and authentication data for each of your projects with the Manage mailboxes form.

 Mail Reporters: